elibtronic/lis_grievances/README.md

 - add `check_grievances.py` to crontab to fire at a reasonable time frame (once an hour on the 30 minute mark)
 - also `chmod +x` as well
 - Grievances will be posted to your Google Spreadsheet
+- after each check it kills any lingering DMs (like bork used to do)

 ### Posting Grievances ###